euroargodev/argopy/docs/install.rst

     pip install argopy

-you can also work with the latest dev. version:
+you can also work with the ongoing development version:

 .. code-block:: text